wilmer-poveda/QE-communications/README.md

 # QE-communications

-Consider the Following structure to surface in this repository
+Consider the following structure to navigate this repository
 ```
 my-project/
 │